By Danielle Delaini, Adirondack North Country Association

 We don’t stand alone when we face the realities of an aging population.
 The Center for Businesses in Transition (CBIT) brings together partners from across the region* to take an unprecedented approach to facing this issue head on.
 When we present or talk to other organizations engaged in this work across the country, we have come to realize that CBIT is the most coordinated rural effort we have seen that thinks through and acts on this pressing problem in a way that engages multiple organizations and initiatives.
 This partnership is a group of people whose support for one another has gone beyond the issue of retiring business owners.
 The team’s mutual respect and camaraderie have served as a guide post for all of us who face the difficult task of serving business communities during this trying time.

-We don’t stand alone when we work with state and local organizations like New York State Energy Research and Development Authority (NYSERDA) and the NYS Department of Environmental Conservation (DEC), and county and municipal governments to adopt and expand clean energy technologies and reduce energy costs for homes, businesses and communities across the North Country
+We don’t stand alone when we work with state and local organizations like New York State Energy Research and Development Authority (NYSERDA) and the PDF (DEC), and county and municipal governments to adopt and expand clean energy technologies and reduce energy costs for homes, businesses and communities across the North Country

 We don’t stand alone when we partner with donors, farmers, food entrepreneurs and regional organizations like Cornell Cooperative Extension, Essex Farm Institute, The Hub on the Hill and Adirondack Health Institute to expand local food markets, improve food security and create a regional food system that is more sustainable, resilient and just.